PARKING SYSTEM RULES

 2.2 Student motor vehicle registration must be completed within seven (7) calendar days from the start of classes each semester and session.

-2.3 Employee motor vehicle registration must be completed within three (3) calendar days of hire date.
+2.3 Employee motor vehicle registration must be completed on the hire date.

 2.4 Vehicle registration is complete only when the sticker is completely affixed to the motor vehicle, using all the adhesive supplied, or the permit is properly displayed in the vehicle.